nbabynyuk/microservices-shop-sample/Readme.md

-### This is a sample project where I improve my practical skills while
+### This is a sample project that emulates e-commerce  trading system
-investigating technologies that are new to me; it serves as a:
+Here I improve my practical skills while investigating technologies that are new to me; it serves as a:
 * test bed for learning new things
 * source of ready-for-usage snippets that I may apply in my day-to-day work.

 Technologies: Spring Cloud, Spring Boot, Docker&Docker Compose, Java 11, Maven, Kubernetes(a little).

 Databases: Mongo\MySql

-Project that consist of several micro-services that emulates e-commerce  trading system:
+Project consist of following micro-services:
 * Stub of *Product Catalog* service
 * Stub of *Users* service
 * Stub of *Stock* service